-There are actually some truly unique twin cribs and play yards available on today's market, though many are becoming hard to find.
+There are actually some truly unique twin cribs, double bassinets, and play yards available on today's market.
+Though some are hard to find or discontinued, there always seems to be new options cropping up.
 We will go over this diverse group so you can get a good idea of what each one features as well as what you can expect to spend (they are generally more costly than a single crib).

 Having a special crib for twins might make all the difference to some parents, and knowing what’s out there may help with planning a double nursery ahead of time as well addressing the co-sleep decision.
 We will also provide a bit of information on twin bassinets.